Auckland City of Music

 Recorded Music NZ, instrumental in driving the application, brought together key music industry stakeholders including APRA and the NZ Music Commission.
 An Auckland Music Strategy Te Rautaki Puoro o Tāmaki Makaurau 2018 — 2021 was then developed through collaboration between Auckland Council, its council-controlled organisations (CCOs) and Auckland’s music sector.

-Launched this month, the strategy outlines the benefits the title will bring to Auckland residents, New Zealanders and international visitors.
+Launched in November, the strategy outlines the benefits the title will bring to Auckland residents, New Zealanders and international visitors.
 It also outlines a plan for the way Auckland will develop as a City of Music, providing an opportunity for all stakeholders to contribute to Auckland’s success as a music city.

 Visit aucklandcityofmusic.nz to download and read Auckland Music Strategy Te Rautaki Puoro o Tāmaki Makaurau 2018 — 2021.